Emma Bragdon, PhD

-Emma Bragdon, PhD is the Founder and Executive Director of the Foundation for Energy Therapies, Inc (FET), a not for profit, 501c3 company dedicated to education and research.
-Integrative Mental Health for You, IMHU, is a project of the Foundation.
+Dr. Bragdon is the Founder and Executive Director of the Foundation for Energy Therapies, Inc (FET), a not for profit, 501c3 company dedicated to education and research.
+Integrative Mental Health University, IMHU, is a project of FET.
 Emma is the Chairman of FET’s Board.
+FET was founded in 2008.
+IMHU came online in 2013.

-Emma’s fieldwork, publications and documentary films have been generously supported by grants from forward-thinking individuals and organizations such as Laurance Rockefeller, the Lloyd Symington Foundation, the Rudolf Steiner Foundation, and the Marion Institute.
+Emma’s fieldwork, publications and documentary films have been generously supported by grants from forward-thinking individuals and organizations such as Laurance Rockefeller, the Lloyd Symington Foundation, the Rudolf Steiner Foundation, the Marion Institute, and E-Benefactors, the umbrella for Emergent Phenomenology Research Consortium (Bringing together clinical, scientific and spiritual paradigms to improve clinical outcomes)

-Emma was also honored to be invited to be on the “Council of Sages”–a small advisory board of Sophia University (formerly the Institute of Transpersonal Psychology & her alma mater).
+Emma was elected to the “Council of Sages”–a small advisory board of Sophia University (formerly the Institute of Transpersonal Psychology & her alma mater).
 This is a group of “recognized experts” who are selected based on their contributions to the field of Transpersonal Psychology.
 She is also recognized by Spiritual Awakenings International as a ground-breaking pioneer in the arena of spiritually-transformative experiences, spiritual emergence and emergency.
-Emma is often called on for interviews on podcasts and has addressed large audiences at conferences around the world.
+Emma is often called on for interviews on podcasts and has addressed large audiences at conferences around the world including the Parliament of World Religions.

 From 1985-1992 Emma also dedicated herself to writing about and forwarding spiritual development.
 She volunteered at the Spiritual Emergence Network (SEN) for 7 years, editing their journal and newsletter, and coordinating two invited conferences at Esalen Institute for them.
-Stan & Christina Grof, founders of SEN, attended along with other psychologists, spiritual teachers, individuals with life experience, and the psychic, Anne Armstrong.
+Stanislav Grof, MD & Christina Grof, founders of SEN, attended along with other psychologists, spiritual teachers, individuals with life experience, and the psychic, Anne Armstrong.
 Emma’s PhD dissertation on “How to Support Someone in Spiritual Emergency” was inspired by these gatherings.
 Stanislav Grof, MD’s pioneering work continues to be a profound source of inspiration for her.
+She was selected to be one of four teachers giving Grof Legacy Training in South America in 2021.

 By 1988 Emma was licensed as a Marriage, Family, and Child Therapist, had her PhD in Transpersonal Psychology, and specialized in private practice around issues of Spiritual Emergency.
 She continues to coach individuals online from all continents in the world as well as consulting with organizations regarding identifying and managing spiritual emergency.